new-atlantis-labs/tiara-nal/README.md

 # [Tiara](https://ibe-uw.github.io/tiara/)

 Deep-learning-based approach for identification of eukaryotic sequences in the metagenomic data powered by [PyTorch](https://pytorch.org).
+[Modified by [Josh L. Espinoza](https://github.com/jolespin) for Python 3.9+, PyFastx, and stdin support]

 The sequences are classified in two stages: